AD-SDL/rpl-summer-2022/halona/DailyLog.md

 * Work on poster
 ### Tasks Accomplished:
 * Worked on poster
+* Met Rory and Saaya to talk about Vision
 ## 7/19
 ### To Do:
 * Work on poster